 Site, block orientation, location and climate

 The house is located approximately 1.5 hours from Melbourne in South Gippsland, near the town of Inverloch.
-The property is located in a mild temperate climate zone and has a range of weather conditions during a given year.
+The property is located in a mild temperate climate zone.

-Winters can be cold and wet with hot spells in summer.
-The north-facing aspect of the house enables the various passive solar design features to keep the inside temperature stable, despite the large temperature range outside.
-Sunshine is experienced most of the year, albeit to a lesser degree in winter, which allows for sufficient solar heat gain to warm the house in winter and for generating energy all year round.
+Winters can be cold and wet with hot periods in summer.
+The north-facing aspect of the house enables the passive solar design features to keep the inside temperature stable despite the large temperature range outside.

-The resulting home - Harmony House - makes use of passive solar design elements, such as internal thermal mass, cross-flow ventilation and window placement to create a bright and nurturing living environment.
-This rewards the family with comfortably stable internal temperatures, year round.
+The resulting home – Harmony House –uses passive solar design elements such as internal thermal mass, cross-flow ventilation and window placement to create a bright living environment with comfortably stable internal temperatures year round.

-The design’s implementation of common building materials and methods, as well as the money saved on design fees with the free plans, all meant the project could stay within budget.
+The design’s use of common building materials and methods, as well as the money saved on design fees with the free plans, meant the project stayed within budget.

 Passive heating and cooling

-Internal thermal mass is a major element in passive heating and cooling.
-The house absorbs and releases heat to help stabilise internal temperatures and ensure it maintains a comfortable temperature that is warmer in winter and cooler in summer.
+Thermal mass in a home absorbs and releases heat to help stabilise internal temperatures and ensure the home maintains a comfortable temperature throughout the year.

 The house incorporates internal thermal mass through:

-- Rammed earth walls between the living room and bedroom 1 and 2
+- rammed earth walls in the living room and brick walls in the adjoining bedrooms

-The owner added to these design features by insulating the concrete slab and adding special stone/hardwood floor panels.
-This maintains thermal conductivity whilst giving the look and feel of wooden floors.
+The owners added to these elements by insulating the concrete slab and adding stone and hardwood floor panels.
+This maintains thermal conductivity while giving the look and feel of wooden floors.
 The owner also upgraded the living room walls from brick to rammed earth for slightly denser thermal mass and an aesthetic feature.

-In winter the low-arcing sun enters the house through the northern windows, to charge the internal thermal mass with slow-release heat.
-In summer the eaves block the high-arcing sun from any direct access into the house.
-The specific placement of openable windows allows cross-flow ventilation overnight, to remove the build-up of indirect summer heat.
-Thermally broken double-glazed windows and sliding doors help to stop heat or cold transfer from inside to outside in both summer and winter.
+In winter, the sun enters the house through the northern windows to heat up the internal thermal mass.
+In summer, the eaves block the sun.
+The placement of openable windows allows cross-flow ventilation overnight to remove build-up of indirect summer heat.
+Thermally broken double-glazed windows and sliding doors help to reduce internal temperature changes in both summer and winter.